Menu This site does not store any personal or financial data

 - issue prefix applications for EU members to register a prefix with the Central Prefix Register

-Please be assured that we are still working very hard on trying to find a solution to this issue but it will take some time.
+Please be assured that we are still working very hard to support members and ponies within the EU.

 As a result of a number of enquiries we would like to state that the Fell Pony Society has no connection with the Fell Pony Heritage Trust other than the founder is a member of the Society.
 None of the FPS Council are trustees of the Trust and although the FPS agrees with some of their objectives (which are identical to those of the FPS) the Society has no other connections.
 Hopefully this will clear up some of the confusion.
 22 April 2021